stuvusIT/network_management/README.md

 # network_management

 This role configures your network interfaces automatically.
 This role also support complex setups with openvswitch and different vlans.
-On debian based systems a proper `/etc/network/interfaces` configuration is generated unless `network_management_allways_script` is set to `True`.
+On debian based systems a proper `/etc/network/interfaces` configuration is generated unless `network_management_always_script` is set to `True`.

 ## Requirements